ThijsWouters/resume/projects.md

 ## Organisation tool

-For IT flex

-### Period

-November 2011

-### Description

 The organization tool is a tool to keep track of information about candidates, employees and customers.

 The frontend is made with jsf and facelets.
 As backend Hibernate is chosen.
 For authentication, we make use of a crowd server, so we can easily use single sign-on.

+### Client

+IT flex

+### Period

+November 2011

 ### Technologies